 Oburg News 9 - June 23rd 1:30 p.m.--

 All though will be closed for two weeks starting today... the excitement is felt all over town...Ogdensburg Bowing gets a facelift, finally.
-It is wonderful to see this historic site of Ogdensburg, since bought 1971, still in operation now it gets the upgrades it needed, like New Self-Scoring LED Monitors and new luxury seating to fit the needs of a new generation of bowlers.
+It is wonderful to see this historic site of Ogdensburg, since bought 1971, still in operation now it gets the upgrades it needed, like New Self-Scoring OLED Monitors and new luxury seating to fit the needs of a new generation of bowlers.
 We all know there isn't much for the kids, teenagers, or young adults to do in this city.
 With this new upgraded Ogdensburg Bowl hopes are high for a new generation to see how exciting the game of bowling really is!!
 Hat's off to the new owner and huge success to them.

 Rare dual-hospital campus in Ogdensburg seeks continued support from NY state